Sacred Earth Safaris - Kakadu Tours & Kimberley Safaris

 Inclusions:

-• Sole use of luxury air conditioned 4WD, with professional driver guide
+• Sole use of 4WD tour vehicle , with professional driver guide

-3 x picnic lunches, 1 x fish and chips dinner, 3 x morning or afternoon teas, iced water, tea & coffee, fruit and some snacks
+3 x picnic lunches, iced water, tea & coffee, fruit and some snacks

 • Seal Bay Beach Walk tour